JakeYallop/WasmSharp/README.md

 yarn dlx @yarnpkg/sdks vscode
 ```

-And make sure to switch the the workspace typescript version:
+And make sure to switch to the workspace typescript version:

 1.Press `ctrl+shift+p` in a TypeScript file
 2. Choose "Select TypeScript Version"